-The VA Historic Preservation Office keeps information about VA's programs to comply with Federal preservation requirements, and also interesting information about VA history.
+The VA Historic Preservation Office keeps information about VA's programs to comply with Federal preservation requirements.

-In celebration of National Historic Preservation Month 2015, VA is proud to highlight several recent projects that have protected and adapted historic properties to serve Veterans.
+VA is proud to highlight several projects that have protected and adapted historic properties to serve Veterans.
 From a 1950s office building in Louisiana to an ancient hallowed hilltop in Hawaii, from an 1880s mess hall in Kansas to a 1916 juvenile court in California, heritage sites have been saved and enhanced.

 Historic Preservation Office (003C2)